mukulmantosh/Go_Food_Delivery/README.md

 ### HTTP Client

-We have covered the APIs which you can directly test out from the IDE.
+We have covered the APIs, which you can directly test out from the IDE.

 ![httpclient](./misc/images/httpclient.png)